 Documentation is currently almost non-existant, unfortunately, so you just have to guess your way aound.
 Hovering over things sometimes gives some “tooltip” help.
 Hovering over a word shows the gloss (usally an English gloss) if one exists.

-The editing facilities are good, and can be tried out by anyone on an out-of-date copy of the database simply by switching from “bunadas” to “bunTest” on the dropdown on the bottom-right of the first page.
+The editing facilities are good, and can be tried out by anyone on an out-of-date copy of the database simply by switching from “bunadas” to “bunTest” on the dropdown on the bottom-right of the main page.
 Words can be dragged and dropped from group to group (on all browsers except Internet Explorer).
 Straight drag copies the word, Shift+drag moves the word.
 Clicking on a word takes you to the page for the word, which shows any clusters it is in, any alternative spellings, sometimes IPA, etc.

 The “Neighbourhood” button is probably the best thing about Bunadas.
 It explores the network to find all the cognates of a word, and it shows them as a minimum spanning tree.
-For clearest results, it is usually best to click on the PIE root and then click “Neighbourhood” once more.
+For clearest results, it is usually best to then click on the PIE root and then click “Neighbourhood” once more.
 In the neighbourhood display, clicking the language tag for a word will close (or reopen) that branch of the tree to let you avoid clutter when you need to.

 Bunadas has a multilingual interface, currently available in five languages, English, Gàidhlig, Gaeilge, Français, and Brezhoneg.
 You can switch interface language via the dropdown at the top of any page, or you can link straight to the interface in any language by using a url with an ‘hl’ (host language) paramter such as http://www.smo.uhi.ac.uk/gaidhlig/faclair/bunadas/?hl=en.